votuongquan/Homebase-Take-home-Assignment/README.md

 Run the main.py script: python main.py

-The script will scrape data from the real estate website, process it, and store it in data.xlsx and real_estate_cache.sqlite.
+The script will scrape data from the real estate website, process it, and store it in databds.xlsx and real_estate_cache.sqlite.

 # Task 4:Nested Set Model Implementation